 This little list is far from comprehensive, and certainly isn’t intended to state categorically that one museum is better than another, I just wanted to list some of the little, lesser known or less popular museums I have enjoyed visiting during my travels.
 I hope that in some small way that this might inspire you to seek out and visit a few museums of your own when you are on your travels.
 Apart from being a free or extremely cheap way to spend your time if you are travelling on a budget, you can gain a deeper cultural or historical understanding of the place you are visiting and appreciate it in a whole new light.

-If you enjoyed this list or you have visited a few interesting lesser known museums on your own travels, then please feel free to comment below or leave a message on my Facebook page here.
+If you enjoyed this list or you have visited a few interesting lesser known museums on your own travels, then please feel free to comment below.